 The Remuneration and Nominations Committee (RNC) comprises Richard Boléat, Shahzaad Dalal and David Hunter (Chairman) of which the majority is independent of the Investment Manager.
 This Committee is responsible for the terms of appointment and remuneration of the Company's directors and the incentive policies of the Company, K2 Property Limited and its subsidiaries as a whole.
-The Remuneration Committee met 2 times during the period under review and was attended by all members.
+The Remuneration Committee met 3 times during the year under review.
+The table below shows the attendance of the RNC members at the meetings for the year under review: